Before you start your adventure...

 - Trail Canyon

-Deer Creek (Free, first come first serve, open dawn to dusk)
+Sawmill (free, first come, first serve, open dawn to dusk)

 SMVG Group Picnic Areas (reservation required)

 Lee Meadows (open dawn to dusk, groups must be under 20 people, NO camping or fires)

 Old Mill (10 am-4 pm)

 *All Federal Public Lands Pass (Access Pass, Military Pass, Senior Pass, Annual Parks Pass, and Every Kid in a Park Pass) holders are permitted free usage at single picnic sites at all day use picnic areas except for SMVG, Foxtail, and Cathedral Group Picnic Areas.
 Pass must be present and its information must be filled out on a fee envelope and deposited in the fee tube at the Self-Service pay station.

 - Lee Meadows is closed to overnight use from sunset to sunrise, daily, year-round.
 No fires are permitted in the meadows; however, stoves with an On/Off knob or switch are permitted.